renchuyu/HSBC/README.md

 	|17	|KS200400F5.KS	|Sell	|10.7	|YES	|(10.25-10.7)/0.05=-9	|abs(-9)>=8.00, block

-all thre records are the same  except recrd 14, the oringinal record looks like this:
+all these records are the same  except record 14, the oringinal record looks like this:

 | 14 | KS200400F5.KS | Buy  | 10.06	 | No    | (10.15-10.60)/0.05 = -9                | buy higher, pass    |